Presidency of Ulysses S. Grant: Resumption of Specie Act

 On January 14, 1875, Grant signed the Resumption of Specie Act, and he could not have been happier; he wrote a note to Congress congratulating members on the passage of the act.
 The legislation was drafted by Ohio Republican Senator John Sherman.
 This act provided that paper money in circulation would be exchanged for gold specie and silver coins and would be effective January 1, 1879.
 The act also implemented that gradual steps would be taken to reduce the number of greenbacks in circulation.
-At that time there were "paper coin" currency worth less than $1.00, and these would be exchanged for silver coins.
-Its effect was to stabilize the currency and make the consumers money as "good as gold".
+At that time, there was "paper coin" currency worth less than $1.00, and these would be exchanged for silver coins.
+Its effect was to stabilize the currency and make the consumer's money as "good as gold".
 In an age without a Federal Reserve system to control inflation, this act stabilized the economy.
 Grant considered it the hallmark of his administration.

-Foreign affairs
+Foreign policy

+Foreign affairs were managed peacefully during Grant's second term in office.
 Historians credit Secretary of State Hamilton Fish with a highly effective foreign policy.
 Ronald Cedric White says of Grant, "everyone agreed he chose well when he appointed Hamilton Fish secretary of state."